-- Very small, lightweight and portable.
+- Compact, lightweight, and portable.

-- No auto-off timers.
+- Lacks auto-off timers.

-- Only six sounds.
+- Limited selection of six sounds.

 Full review & video transcript